v79/Caisson/README.md

 data class MyFiles(val upload: List<MultipartCaissonContent>)
 ```

 And use these classes with Spark-Kotlin's normal request object.
-YOu must specify the names of the HTML input components used.
+You must specify the names of the HTML input components used.

 ```HTML
 &lt;form name="fileUpload"&gt